 Now, you may not be able to tell from the way your child is behaving, but an eye doctor will notice the difference right away.
-Again, this is why it is crucial to have you child’s eye checked regularly.
+Again, this is why it is crucial to have your child’s eye checked regularly.

 Early detection is the only way to nip these problems in the bud.
 When you take care of your child’s eyes early, you are setting them up for a healthier and more successful life.

 Your Child’s Eye Screenings

 Eye screenings, often offered at the beginning of every school year, are not enough.
 Sure they can be great to detect refractive errors, but that’s the extent of it.
 To find potentially dangerous and vision-threatening conditions, your child needs to see an eye doctor.

 The rule of thumb is to take your child to the eye doctor every year starting at the age of three, until they’re 18.
-The reason for this is because the eyes don’t stop changing until adulthood.
+The reason for this is that the eyes don’t stop changing until adulthood.

 Don’t think that just because your child isn’t reading yet that they don’t need to have their eyes checked.
 We use our eyes for a multitude of things.
 Get them checked and get yours checked too!